steaminno/starter-hugo-academic/content/home/demo.md

  css_class = ""
 +++

-## 👋 Welcome to the Academic Template
+## 👋 Welcome to STEAMInno - Science Technology Engineering Art and Mathematics ...
+Innovations

 The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.